Bachelor of Nursing

 A range of online and electronic technologies are used to conduct and support the delivery of this course.
 Students have access to state-of-the art clinical and electronic teaching resources.
 High and low fidelity simulations are used to replicate clinical environments for safe rehearsal of clinical reasoning and skill development.
 Students also have access to science, anatomy and physiology laboratories that provide a range of scientific and diagnostic equipment and interactive software, visit: scu.edu.au/healthlabs

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

 Table of contents

-Applicants must be an enrolled nurse who holds the national training package qualification Diploma of Nursing (Enrolled) and who is registered with the relevant Australian Nursing Regulation Authority; and
+Applicants must be an enrolled nurse who holds the national training package qualification Diploma of Nursing (Enrolled) and who is registered with the relevant Australian Nursing Regulation Authority.

-To be eligible for the award of Bachelor of Nursing, a candidate shall successfully complete all units listed in the Schedule of Units attached to these Rules and complete all professional experience hours assigned to the units in which they are enrolled.
+To be eligible for the award of Bachelor of Nursing a candidate shall successfully complete the equivalent of fifteen (15) units (180 credit points) comprising all units listed in the Schedule of Units.

 Professional Experience Learning

 This course includes professional experience learning.
 Pre-requisites to meet national and state-based regulatory requirements, as detailed on School of Health and Human Sciences Professional Experience page must be met prior to attending professional experience placement.
 All professional experience learning hours must be completed and professional behaviour and conduct must be demonstrated.